 Where we came in

 Given its global focus, CBRE relies on localisation to reach its customers globally.
-In our relationship over many years, Albion Languages has acted as a trusted business partner, dedicated to managing CBRE’s frequent, multilingual translation projects.
+In working together over many years, Albion Languages has acted as a trusted business partner, dedicated to managing CBRE’s frequent multilingual translation projects.

 Recently, CBRE has faced ever-growing demand to provide company information to its 70,000 employees worldwide in a multitude of languages:

 - In order to keep up with the pace of such a growing business, information is required continuously and to demanding turnaround times